At a glance: Medicare health insurance in Illinois

-- More than 2.2 million Illinois residents are enrolled in Medicare.
+- More than 2.2 million residents are enrolled in Medicare in Illinois.

-- About a quarter of Illinois Medicare beneficiaries are enrolled in Medicare Advantage plans.
+- About 30% of Illinois Medicare beneficiaries are enrolled in private plans — most Medicare Advantage plans but also some Medicare Cost plans.

 - Original Medicare spending in Illinois is about 4 percent higher than the national average.